-AUSTRALIA DEALS - RED CENTRE - ULURU & RED CENTRE
+AUSTRALIA DEALS - ULURU TOURS AND RED CENTRE

 Commencing at Alice Springs or Ayers Rock, visit the highlights of Uluru, Kata Tjuta and Kings Canyon and spend a night in the iconic Outback town of Alice Springs before returning to Ayers Rock for your afternoon flight.